Chorionic Villus Sampling (CVS)

 |Click Image to Enlarge|

 Amniotic sac.
 This is a thin-walled sac that surrounds the fetus during pregnancy.
-The sac is filled with amniotic fluid (liquid made by the fetus) and the amnion (the membrane that covers the fetal side of the placenta), which protects the fetus from injury and helps to regulate the temperature of the fetus.
+The sac is filled with amniotic fluid (liquid made by the fetus) and the amnion (the membrane that covers the fetal side of the placenta).
+This protects the fetus from injury and helps to regulate the temperature of the fetus.

 Anus.
 This is the opening at the end of the anal canal.

 Cervix.
 This is the lower part of the uterus that projects into the vagina.
 Made up of mostly fibrous tissue and muscle, the cervix is circular in shape.